Suphikoira/lieblocker/README.md

 # LieBlocker - AI-Powered YouTube Fact Checker

-A production-ready Chrome extension that automatically detects and skips lies in YouTube videos using AI analysis with enterprise-grade security and user experience.
+A collaborative Chrome extension that detects and skips lies in YouTube videos using AI analysis.
+Community-driven with shared analysis database for collective fact-checking.

+## 🌍 Public Collaborative Project

+**LieBlocker is a public project where the community contributes to a shared fact-checking database.**

+- **Shared Database**: All analysis results are stored in a public Supabase database
+- **Community Contributions**: Every user's analysis helps improve accuracy for everyone
+- **Open Source**: Full transparency in how lies are detected and classified
+- **No Account Required**: Anonymous contributions to the shared database
+- **Privacy-First**: Only analysis results are shared, no personal data

 ## 🛡️ Security Features

 ### **Data Protection**
-- **Multi-layer Encryption**: API keys encrypted with advanced algorithms
-- **Secure Storage**: Sensitive data never stored in plain text
+- **Row Level Security**: Database policies prevent data tampering
-- **Rate Limiting**: Prevents API abuse and protects against attacks
+- **Rate Limiting**: Prevents API abuse and spam submissions
-- **Input Validation**: All user inputs sanitized and validated
+- **Input Validation**: All contributions sanitized and validated
-- **CSP Headers**: Content Security Policy prevents XSS attacks
-- **Context Validation**: Robust handling of extension context invalidation

-### **Privacy**
-- **Local Processing**: No user data sent to external servers
-- **Encrypted API Keys**: Keys encrypted before storage
-- **No Tracking**: Zero user behavior tracking
+- **No Personal Data**: Only analysis results stored, no user information
-- **Secure Communication**: All API calls use HTTPS
+- **Public Transparency**: All database access is logged and auditable

+### **Public Database Security**
+- **Insert-Only Access**: Anonymous users can only add new analysis data
+- **No Modifications**: Existing analyses cannot be altered by public users
+- **Data Validation**: Server-side constraints prevent malicious content
+- **Automatic Cleanup**: Duplicate and spam entries automatically removed
+- **Community Moderation**: Flagging system for inappropriate content

 ## 🎯 Production Features